Trovemaster/TROVE/docs/source/outputs.rst

 The file contr-quanta.chk gives the vibrational quantum numbers for the primitive basis functions used for each class of contractions.
 This is just columns of integers corresponding to the primitive basis functions.

 The file contr-descr.chk give the details of the contracted functions themselves.
 This file first gives some detail on the masses of the atoms and geometries and symmetry of the molecule.
 This is followed by a summary of how the primitive functions were generated, for example a summary of the Numerov parameters.
 Details are then given on the contraction.
 For each class.
-For example for PF:sub:`3` the first class is
+For example for PF\ :sub:`3` the first class is
 ::

      Class #       1